nightscout/trio-docs/docs/EN/operate/build.md

 ### xDrip4iOS or Glucose Direct as CGM Source

 :::{Important}
-LibreTransmitter is provided as part of Open-iAPS, so you are not required to use either xDrip4iOS or Glucose Direct to interact with your compatible Libre sensor using Open-iAPS.
+LibreTransmitter is provided as part of Open-iAPS, neither xDrip4iOS or Glucose Direct are required to interact with your compatible Libre sensor using Open-iAPS.
 :::

 If you want to use xDrip4iOS or Glucose Direct as a CGM source via “shared app group,” you must also build that app from a source with the same developer ID used for building Open-iAPS.
 Scripts are available for these apps as well.
 All scripts follow the same download and build pattern and configure automatic signing files for you.